alexander-hanel/cryptopals-mirror/README.md

 ### Legal

 Individual exercise submissions are owned by their author, and may or may not be distributed under an open source license.

+### Cryptopals Mirror
+This repo was created by an enthusiast of NCC's cryptopals challenge.
+I wanted a version of the challenges that could be easily downloaded and accessible offline.
+I'm not affiliated with NCC.